 - 3 tablespoons HOT water

 - Partially melt the butter in a large 3-4 quart saucepan, then add the water and salt.
-Bring to a boil, then remove from heat and stir in the flour all at once with a wooden spoon.
+Bring to a boil.
+Remove from heat briefly and stir in the flour all at once with a wooden spoon.
 Reduce heat to low and continue stirring until mixture leaves side of pan and forms a ball.
 Stir for another minute or two until mixture starts to leave a film on the bottom of the saucepan.
 This step is to remove any floury flavor.

-- Transfer mixture to a large piping bag fitted with a large round tip or use a spoon to form 8 3×1 1/2 inch lines of dough each about 4 inches in length and somewhere a little over and inch wide..
+- Transfer mixture to a large piping bag fitted with a large round tip or use a spoon to make about 10 (you may get more) lines of dough each about 4 inches in length and somewhere a little over and inch wide..
 You could also do this with a heavy duty zipper bag.
 Just put the dough in the zipper bag and snip off the bottom corner.